Enable DKIM in the Cloud Office Control Panel

 On the Sender Authentication (DKIM) page, click the domain for which you want to enable DKIM.

-Click the Enable DKIM for button.
+Click Enable DKIM for.

 After DKIM is enabled, all new outgoing email messages are signed using your new DKIM key.
-You can repeat the DKIM enabling process on other supported domains.
+You can repeat the DKIM-enabling process on other supported domains.